Eco-anxiety

-Eco-anxiety (short for ecological anxiety and also known as eco-distress or climate-anxiety) has been defined as "a chronic fear of environmental doom".
-Extensive studies had been done on ecological anxiety since 2007, and various definitions remain in use.
-Another widely cited definition is: "the generalized sense that the ecological foundations of existence are in the process of collapse."
-Some scholars use the term "eco-anxiety" as a synonym for "climate-anxiety", while others like to treat the terms separately.
-While much ecological disruption results from climate change, some is caused by direct human activity, such as deforestation.
+Eco-anxiety (short for ecological anxiety), also known as eco-distress or climate anxiety, is a challenging emotional response to climate change and other environmental issues.
+Extensive studies have been done on ecological anxiety since 2007, and various definitions remain in use.
 The condition is not a medical diagnosis and is regarded as a rational response to the reality of climate change; however, severe instances can have a mental health impact if left without alleviation.
+There is also evidence that eco-anxiety is caused by the way researchers frame their research and their narratives of the evidence about climate change: if they do not consider the possibility of finding any solution to overcome climate change and for individuals to make a difference, they contribute to this feeling of powerlessness.

 Eco-anxiety is an unpleasant emotion, though it can also motivate useful behavior such as the gathering of relevant information.
-However, it can also manifest as conflict avoidance, or even be "paralyzing."
+Yet it can also manifest as conflict avoidance, or even be "paralyzing".
 Some people have reported experiencing so much anxiety and fear about the future with climate change that they choose not to have children.
-Eco-anxiety received more attention after 2017, and especially since late 2018 with Greta Thunberg having publicly discussed her own eco-anxiety.
+Eco-anxiety has received more attention after 2017, and especially since late 2018 with Greta Thunberg publicly discussing her own eco-anxiety.

-In 2018, the American Psychological Association issued a report about the impact of climate change on mental health.
+In 2018, the American Psychological Association (APA) issued a report about the impact of climate change on mental health.
 It said that "gradual, long-term changes in climate can also surface a number of different emotions, including fear, anger, feelings of powerlessness, or exhaustion".
 Generally this is likely to have the greatest impact on young people.
 Eco-anxiety that is now affecting young adults has been likened to Cold War fears of nuclear annihilation felt by baby boomers.
-Research has found that although there are heightened emotional experiences linked with acknowledgement and anticipation of climate change and its impact on society, these are inherently adaptive.
+Research has found that although there are heightened emotional experiences linked with the acknowledgement and anticipation of climate change and its impact on society, these are inherently adaptive.
 Furthermore, engaging with these emotional experiences leads to increased resilience, agency, reflective functioning and collective action.
-Individuals are encouraged to find collective ways of processing their climate related emotional experiences in order to support mental health and well being.
+Individuals are encouraged to find collective ways of processing their climate related emotional experiences in order to support mental health and well-being.

+Definition

+Eco-anxiety has been defined in various different ways; a common feature of the different definitions is that they describe challenging emotional responses to climate change and other environmental issues.

-The American Psychology Association (APA) describes eco-anxiety as “the chronic fear of environmental cataclysm that comes from observing the seemingly irrevocable impact of climate change and the associated concern for one's future and that of next generations”.
-The APA, therefore, considers that the internalization of the great environmental problems that affect our planet can have psychological consequences of varying seriousness in some people.
+The term eco-anxiety is said to have been coined by Glenn Albrecht who defined it as "a chronic fear of environmental doom".
+Another widely cited definition is: "the generalized sense that the ecological foundations of existence are in the process of collapse."
+Some scholars use the term eco-anxiety as a synonym for climate-anxiety, while others like to treat the terms separately.
+The APA has defined eco-anxiety as"the chronic fear of environmental cataclysm that comes from observing the seemingly irrevocable impact of climate change and the associated concern for one's future and that of next generations".